The Best Travel & Tourism Blog of India

 To Enjoy a Never Had Before Trekking Experience

-Valley of National Park Trek
+Valley of Flowers Trek Uttarakhand

 In comparison to other popular treks situated at the same heights, Valley of Flowers requires lesser energy.
 Though the National Park is situated at a height of around 3658m, it is easy to access and requires 4 to 5 days to come across.
 The trek starts from Govindghat.
 In Ghangaria, the trek gets deviated with one route approaching towards Gurudwara Hemkunt Sahib and another route going towards the Valley of Flowers.